mikeskaltsou/AI-Developer-Building-Intelligent-Apps-Hackathon/README.md

 - Apply the learned concepts to create innovative solutions that address real-world challenges using Azure OpenAI.

 ## Prerequisites
-- Your laptop (development machine): Win, MacOS or Linux that you have **administrator rights**.
-- Active Azure Subscription with **Contributor access** to create or modify resources and permissions.
 - Familiarity with Azure services and the Azure portal.
 - Basic understanding of AI and generative models.
 - Experience in programming with C# or Python
+- Your laptop (development machine): Win, MacOS or Linux that you have **administrator rights**.
+- Active Azure Subscription with **Contributor access** to create or modify resources and permissions.
+- Access to Azure OpenAI in the desired Azure subscription.
+- Latest version of Azure CLI
-- Visual Studio Code or Visual Studio
+- Latest version of Visual Studio or Visual Studio Code
-- Azure Subscription with OpenAI access.
-You can apply for access to Azure OpenAI by completing this [form](https://aka.ms/oai/access).
-Ensure that you register for approval to access and use the Azure OpenAI models before attending the workshop.
-The approval process may take up to 48 hours to copmlete.

 ## Target Audience
 The intended audience comprises individuals who have coding skills.